ericlesaquiles/joy-and-buffers-overflowing/README.md

     * -fno-stack-protector disables the creation of [stack canaries](https://en.wikipedia.org/wiki/Stack_buffer_overflow#Stack_canaries)

 4. Run the program compiled in step 3 with some test values and then try to force “Access Granted” to be printed on your screen using a buffer overflow.

 5. Change the code in the program to be resistant to the overflow attack.

 6. Recompile your resistant code without canaries and ensure buffer overflows don’t work:
 > `gcc -g -o authentication authentication.c -fno-stack-protector`

 7. Watch [this video]() on understanding function stack frames and basic gdb address examination.

-8. Identify the memory address location of the “print Access Granted” functionality using gdb.
+8. Use gdb to identify the memory address location of the “print Access Granted” functionality.

-9. Use this address location to force your authentication program to print Access Granted.
+9. Based on your knowledge of stack frames, use this address location to force your authentication program to print Access Granted.

     * Hint: “this_program” is a command line program that enjoys eating 0xdeadbeef.

-   > `$ echo -e “\xef\xbe\xad\xde” | ./this_program`
+   >> `$ echo -e “\xef\xbe\xad\xde” | ./this_program`

 ##Effectiflow: Effective user ids (euid), Environment Variables, and NOP Sleds
 1. Follow the first two steps in the Basic Buffer Overflow exercise above.